falkTX/falkTX/README.md

 Here is a list of projects I have worked on, either for a job or for fun and research, sometimes as a challenge too.

+A possibly updated version of this content is also available online at [falktx.berlin](https://falktx.berlin/).

 If you are interested on hiring me for something similar to what you see here, please get in touch!
 You can reach me at [falktx@falktx.com](mailto:falktx@falktx.com), expect negotiable rates around 60eur/h, half of that if doing it as an open-source project.
 Other details about my work can be found [in my CV](https://falktx.com/files/cv.pdf).